LedgerHQ/ledger-javacard/README.md

 A demonstration of Electrum integration with the standard Ledger Wallet Plug-in is also available at https://www.youtube.com/watch?v=Vq11XgLT1Dw

+You can also check if your Java Card is supported and its performance with the Eligibility applet available at https://github.com/ledgerhq/ledger-javacard-eligibility

 For any question or commercial licensing, reach us at hello@ledger.fr